Apo-Shower/edge-developer/microsoft-edge/webview2/howto/debug.md

             Visual Studio Code Debug Output
         :::image-end:::

-        > [!NOTE]
-        > This method of debugging is currently restricted to Win32 applications and Office add-ins.

 ## Visual Studio Code

-You are all set up and ready to debug.

 There are 5 basic steps for debugging within VSCode:

 1. **Install the debug adapter**